Analysis and numerical simulation of a generalized compressible Cahn-Hilliard-Navier-Stokes model with friction effects: Model reductions, general assumptions and biologically relevant choices of the model's functions

 Furthermore, we assume no external source of velocity and energy, leading to

 Furthermore, using the same simplifying assumption as in Abels and Feireisl~\cite{abels_diffuse_2008} to avoid vacuum zones, our final reduced system of equations is

-\begin{remark} In this article, we prove the existence of a weak solutions for Problem 1 and propose an efficient structure and bounds-preserving scheme. \end{remark}

-\paragraph{Problem 2: Biologically relevant variant of the system. } For this variant of the system, we assume the production of mass and neglect certain effects.
+\paragraph{Problem 2: Biologically relevant variant of the system. } We here refer to the two phases of the mixture as cell populations and not fluids.
+For this variant of the system, we assume the production of mass and neglect certain effects.
 Namely, we neglect inertia effects, and the viscosity of the fluid, and assume no external source of velocity.
 This leads to the momentum equation